 Aileen graduated from Edinburgh university in 2002 and has since worked in both mixed and small practices across Scotland as well as spending a year locuming in Australia.
 In her spare time she loves being a Mum, likes to travel and walk Gabi her Labrador, in the East Lothian countryside.

-Aileen is working at Village Vets part time, after the birth of her daughter Thea.
+Aileen is working at Village Vets part time, after the birth of her children Thea and Andrew.